 - Aggressive behaviour

 The criteria to diagnose bipolar disorder in children is the same as for adults, and your doctor may ask you and your child a set of questions to ascertain the type and severity of symptoms.

 Your doctor may also look for a family history of similar conditions and do a physical examination including blood tests to assess thyroid gland function.

 Bipolar disorders include a spectrum of different types of disorders depending on the predominant symptoms.

-This involves one or more manic episodes (or even a mixed depressive and manic episode) and may or may not be followed by a depressive of hypomanic episode.
+This involves one or more manic episodes which may or may not be followed by a depressive episode.

-This is characterized by alternating low lying depression and hypomanic episodes.
-The symptoms should be present for at least one year in children and for at least years in adults for a diagnosis of cyclothymia.
-Symptom free episodes usually do not last for over a month in children and over two months in adults.
+This is characterized by alternating mild depression and hypomanic episodes.
+The symptoms should be present for at least years for a diagnosis of cyclothymia.

 Rapid cyclers suffer from a more severe form of bipolar disorder.
 It involves at least 4 episodes or major depression, mania, hypomania or mixed episodes within one year.
 Rapid cycling disorder is seen more commonly in women compared to men.